|

 have a formal dining room or kitchen dining area enclosed by four walls and with a door that can be closed.
 Removing a nonbearing

-wall (partition) can add livability to an older home.
 Nonbearing partitions support neither the roof nor a floor above.

 Breaking out a partition is only a cosmetic change.
 If wall cover is plaster or drywall, there’s no salvage value in

 the partition.
 But save the trim, if possible.
 You may need it later.
-Many partition walls include plumbing, electric

 or HVAC lines.
 Plan how those will be handled before you begin demolition.
-When the partition is gone, there will be

 a strip of exposed floor, ceiling and wall where bottom, top and side edges of the partition had been.
 Finish the ceiling